AguaClara/SWOT/AguaClara Water Treatment Plant Design/Chapter 4_Flocculation/Floc_Design.md

 For the most part, [hyperlinks in these documents will contain supplementary information](http://likethis.com/ "This link does not go anywhere").
 The information contained in the linked external sites is there in case you don't feel completely comfortable with a concept, but is not necessary to learn thoroughly and will not be tested.

+**Important Note:** This chapter introduces <font color="red">uncertainty and empirical design</font>.
+Some of the parameters used to design AguaClara flocculators are based on what has been shown to work in the field, as opposed to having been derived scientifically.
+To make sure that the reader is aware of these concepts and parameters that don't have a thorough basis in research, they will be highlighted in red when they appear.

 <br>
 <br>